mitocoinorg/mitocoin/INSTALL.md

-Building Bolsonarocoin
+Building Mitocoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Bolsonarocoin Core reference implementation of Bolsonarocoin.
+See doc/build-*.md for instructions on building the various elements of the Mitocoin Core reference implementation of Mitocoin.